Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

 Mock<ServiceBusClient> mockClient = new();
 Mock<ServiceBusSender> mockSender = new();

+// This sets up the mock ServiceBusClient to return the mock of the ServiceBusSender.

 mockClient
     .Setup(client => client.CreateSender(It.IsAny<string>()))
     .Returns(mockSender.Object);

-// This list is modified by the batch and will contain all messages added to the batch.
+// As messages are added to the batch they will be added to this list as well.
+Altering the
+// messages in this list will not change the messages in the batch, since they are stored inside
+// the batch.

 List<ServiceBusMessage> backingList = new();

+// For illustrative purposes, this is the number of messages that the batch will contain, return
+// false from TryAddMessage for any additional calls.

 int batchCountThreshold = 5;